akme/get-closer/README.md

 get-closer helps you to find out closest hosts in terms of network latency or application performance.

 **Warning:** project in under heavy development, feel free to open an issue
+## Motivation
+Network services are very sensitive to latency degradation.
+In era of cloud computing we can get the same services from different providers that will have different locations, so network distance will differs too.
+Choosing an optimal performing endpoint is vital part of optimization.
+We wanted an easy way to compare different endpoints in case of network latency or application performance.
 ## Install
 ```
 go get -u github.com/akme/get-closer
 ```
 ## How to use
 ```
 Find out closest hosts in terms of network latency.